TashinParvez/uiu-faculty-schedule-app/README.md

-# 📘 UIU Faculty Schedule
+# 📘 UIU Faculty Schedule App

 A modern, mobile-friendly web application to **search and view faculty schedules** at **United International University (UIU)**.
 Students can easily find `faculty information`, see their **undergrad & grad routines**, and quickly check **today’s availability/free slots** to plan visits.